alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-3.md

 >
 > Second, we present findings from a series of participatory engagements conducted with students and administrators at universities across the UK.
 We outline a series of contextual challenges to the ethical deployment of digital mental healthcare in higher education before exploring how the methodology of trustworthy assurance might be introduced in this sector to help tackle these challenges.
 For each challenge identified, future recommendations for the sector are provided.
 >
-> Broader lessons for the ethics of digital mental healthcare are also fed forward into Chapter 4 where further recommendations for policymakers and developers are given.
+> Broader lessons for the ethics of digital mental healthcare are also fed forward into Chapter 4 where further recommendations for policy-makers and developers are given.

 ## The University Context